Turkey's Erdogan asks for forgiveness for earthquake rescue delays - ExBulletin

 In the last elections of 2018, Erdogan easily defeated his secular opposition rival in this province.

-“Due to the devastating effect of the tremors and the bad weather, we were not able to work as we wanted in Adiyaman during the first days.
+“Due to the devastating effect of the tremors and bad weather, we were unable to work as we wanted in Adiyaman for the first few days.
 I apologize for that,” Erdogan said.

 The February 6 earthquake killed more than 44,000 people in Turkey and thousands more in neighboring Syria.